So… Fairly recently I came across the concept of FIRE and was extremely impressed by the thought of not having to work for money!

 FIRE and I

 Attaining FIRE is a super lengthy process and I think I’m not entirely ready to commit myself to this idea and I’m not wholly certain that this could work out for someone like me.
 I haven’t analyzed how much money I would need or how I’m going to save that money.
 I also haven’t thought of whether I would want to quit my well-settled job as an aerospace engineer or what I would want to do with my time if/when I actually decide to quit my job.
-Near-full-time travelling, blogging or opening my own restaurant in the hills, are some of the things I sometimes dream of, but I haven’t thought of the feasibility of these ideas in a practical sense.
+Near-full-time travelling, writing or opening my own restaurant in the hills, are some of the things I sometimes dream of, but I haven’t thought of the feasibility of these ideas in a practical sense.
 Also, I haven’t yet decided of an age when I would want to “retire”.
 I feel that having a rough time horizon on a long term goal like FIRE is a must, in order to know how much money I would need when I retire and how much I’d have to save every year or every month to reach that goal.

 And if it all works out, I hope to catch FIRE someday soon!